pereorga/software-translations/README.md

 # software-translations

-Some translations converted to Gettext format.
+Some Catalan translations of open-source software, converted to Gettext format.

 ## Requirements